Mark Hughes: Everton

 When Glenn Hoddle arrived as Southampton's manager in January 2000, Hughes did not fit into his plans and he left for Everton in March 2000.
 He played 16 times over the course of seven months for Everton, scoring his only goal against Watford.

 Blackburn Rovers

 Hughes left Goodison Park on a free transfer for Blackburn Rovers in October 2000, moving outside the top division for the first time in his playing career in 2000–01.
 He played a key role in getting Blackburn promoted from Division One in 2001.
 He also lifted the League Cup with Blackburn in February 2002, before finally hanging up his boots in July 2002 a few months short of his 39th birthday.

 Hughes's final career goal came in a 2–1 Premier League defeat to Leicester City on 30 March 2002.
 At the time, he was the second oldest player to score in the Premier League, behind Stuart Pearce.
-More than a decade on he is still ranked as third in this category following goals by Teddy Sheringham, who scored his final Premier League goal in December 2006 at the age of 40.